-We have repeated on these simulated catalogs the same analysis that we did on real data.
-We first fitted catalogues with our SED-fitting code, and then computed the restframe properties at the photometric redshift.
-For simplicity, we show here the results obtained in the UVJ plane, for the CANDELS-like and the JWST-like catalogs separately.
-They are shown in Fig. 9, for all objects having $3 < z{phot} < 7$ .
+We have repeated on these simulated catalogues the same analysis that we did on real data.
+We first fitted catalogues with our SED-fitting code, and then computed the rest-frame properties at the photometric redshift.
+For simplicity, we show here the results obtained in the UVJ plane, for the CANDELS-like and the JWST-like catalogues separately.
+They are shown in Fig. 9, for all objects having $3 < z{phot} < 7$.
 In each panel, models having ongoing SF activity in the input library are plotted as blue stars, recently quenched objects as green squares, and passively evolving galaxies as red dots.
 The results on the CANDELS simulated data show that there is a strong contamination in the fit, as many passive and star-forming galaxies end up in the same regions of the UVJ diagram.
-For example, one can define a "green valley" as the region of the diagram for which V-J > 0.5 and $0.88 \times [V-J]+0.44 < U-V < 0.88 \times [V-J]+0.69$ (see the dashed lines in Fig. 9): considering the three datasets with reference magnitudes $m{4.5\mu m} = 23$ , 24 and 25, the CANDELS simulation respectively yields ~3.6, 7.2 and 10.0% star forming galaxies erroneously falling within or above the green valley; conversely, the passive models falling within or below the green valley in the three cases are ~3.0, 16.7 and 31.4%.
+For example, one can define a 'green valley' as the region of the diagram for which V - J > 0.5 and $0.88 \times [V - J] + 0.44 < U - V < 0.88 \times [V - J] + 0.69$ (see the dashed lines in Fig. 9): considering the three data sets with reference magnitudes $m{4.5um} = 23, 24$ and 25, the CANDELS simulation, respectively, yields \sim 3.6, 7.2 and 10.0 per cent star-forming galaxies erroneously falling within or above the green valley; conversely, the passive models falling within or below the green valley in the three cases are \sim 3.0, 16.7 and 31.4 per cent.

 This contamination increases (as expected) when input galaxies are fainter.
-This simulations confirm that the identification of passive galaxies in the CANDELS data set is potentially prone to misidentification due to the still inadequate depth of the photometry.
+This simulation confirms that the identification of passive galaxies in the CANDELS data set is potentially prone to misidentification due to the still inadequate depth of the photometry.

-Conversely, the situation is much more defined using the JWST filters: the three populations are robustly fitted and separated, with almost no contamination even down to the faintest magnitudes (the observed "arched" distributions on the diagram derive from the input true colours, which the fitted ones closely resemble).
+Conversely, the situation is much more defined using the JWST filters: the three populations are robustly fitted and separated, with almost no contamination even down to the faintest magnitudes (the observed 'arched' distributions on the diagram derive from the input true colours, which the fitted ones closely resemble).
 This is an exciting demonstration of the future capabilities with the new instrument.

-It is interesting to note that some red objects again fall outside the passive region of the diagram, as discussed in the previous Sections: this shows again how the UVJ colour selection can be prone to the risk of missing objects that have quenched their SF activity in recent times, even using a much more accurate photometric dataset.
+It is interesting to note that some red objects again fall outside the passive region of the diagram, as discussed in the previous sections: this shows again how the UVJ colour selection can be prone to the risk of missing objects that have quenched their SF activity in recent times, even using a much more accurate photometric data set.